-UAC's overall conclusion was that there was an adequate system of internal controls in place to meet our audit objectives, assuming corrective actions are taken timely to address the five mediumpriority risks communicated separately in our management letter.
-As of the date of this report, all five issues have been resolved.
-Management's responses are included with the Management Letter.
+UAC's overall conclusion was that there was an adequate system of internal controls in place to meet our audit objectives, assuming corrective actions are taken timely to address the one medium-priority risk communicated separately in our management letter.
+As of the date of this report, the issue has been resolved.

-None of the issues identified for management attention were found to have increased or decreased the achievement score of the USF System within the Board of Governors performance based funding model.
+The issue identified for management attention was not found to have increased or decreased the achievement score of the USF System within the Board of Governors performance based funding model.